+- 16. The World Health Organisation (WHO) (2005/2011/2017) states that because glyphosate in the environment occurs at concentrations well below those at which human toxic effects are observed, it is not considered necessary to derive a guideline value.
+WHO (2017) did develop a health-based value of 0.9 mg/L for AMPA alone or in combination with glyphosate.
+Because of their low toxicity, the health-based value derived for AMPA alone, or in combination with glyphosate, is orders of magnitude higher than concentrations of glyphosate or AMPA normally found in drinking-water.
+For this reason, a maximum acceptable value for NZ drinking water standards has not been derived. - 17.
 The active chemical in Glyphosate is considered moderately persistent in soils with an estimated half-life of 47 days.
 The compound is strongly absorbed to soils so not considered a risk of leaching despite being highly soluble in water.
 In aquatic systems the chemical is strongly absorbed to particles and broken down by microorganisms.
 Half-lives range from 12 days to 10 weeks, although AMPA (the breakdown product) may persist much longer.
-AMPA is considered to have similar toxicity to glyphosate and elevated levels in soils have been linked to effects on earthworm populations (Dominguez et al. 2016).
+AMPA is considered to have similar toxicity to glyphosate and elevated levels in soils have been linked to effects on earthworm populations (Dominguez et al., 2016).
 Glyphosate may be translocated extensively throughout a plant.
-However, while it is metabolised by some plants it remains intact in others (Kidd and James 1991)
+However, while it is metabolised by some plants it remains intact in others (Kidd & James, 1991). - 18.
 Toxicological studies on birds, fish, bees and earthworms have found the specific glyphosate chemical to be slightly toxic to non-toxic.
-However, some formulations may be more toxic to due to differences in the salts and parent compound or the surfactants (Annettt, Habibi, and Hontela 2014).
-For example, while glyphosate was found to be not toxic to bumble bees an additional chemical found within Roundup Ready-to-use caused 90% mortality (Straw, Carpentier, and Brown 2021).

-Most guidance on safe levels are based on toxicity bio-assays for single species that do not provide information on sub-lethal impacts, chronic effects and effects on ecosystems (Vera, Lagomarsino, and Sylvester 2010; Rodrigues, Oliviera, and Abe 2017).
-Although evidence is limited and piecemeal due to the complexity of ecological systems there exists a growing number of studies that have identified impacts of glyphosate based herbicide use on ecosystems (Kelly et al. 2010; Vera, Lagomarsino, and Sylvester 2010; Griesinger, Evans, and Rypstra 2011; Annettt, Habibi, and Hontela 2014).
-For example in lakes glyphosate exposure had species specific effects on diatom community development with the potential to impact benthic habitats and whole aquatic ecosystem function (Corrales, Meerhoff, and Antoniades 2021).
-Glyphosate has also been linked to the proliferation of cyanobacteria through the suppression of green algae and elevation of phosphorus concentrations which is a breakdown product (Vera, Lagomarsino, and Sylvester 2010; Berman et al. 2020).
-Lakes tended to shift from clear to turbid states and there was a general shift in the diatom/phytoplankton community.
-In another study soil mycorrhizal communities where significantly altered after glyphosate application and changes in earthworm behaviour changed general soil leaching rates (Zaller et al. 2014).
+However, some formulations may be more toxic due to differences in the salts and parent compound or the surfactants included (Annettt et al., 2014).
+For example, while glyphosate was found to be not toxic to bumble bees an additional chemical found within Roundup Ready-to-use caused 90% mortality (Straw et al., 2021). - 19.
+Most guidance on safe levels are based on toxicity bio-assays for single species that do not provide information on sub-lethal impacts, chronic effects and effects on ecosystems (Rodrigues et al., 2017; Vera et al., 2010).
+Although evidence is limited and piecemeal due to the complexity of ecological systems there exists a growing number of studies that have identified impacts of glyphosate based herbicide use on ecosystems (Annettt et al., 2014; Griesinger et al., 2011; Kelly et al., 2010; Vera et al., 2010).
+For example in lakes glyphosate exposure had species specific effects on diatom community development with the potential to impact benthic habitats and whole aquatic ecosystem function (Corrales et al., 2021).